 The doctoral program is designed to take four years to complete.
 However, students typically takes five years to complete the program to make progress on a number of working papers in addition to their dissertation.
 The typical student has finished coursework and begun dissertation work during the third year of the program.

 How many applications do you usually receive?
 How many applicants do you admit?

 We receive about 40-50 applications per year and admit two to four students.

 What percentage of your students are international students?

 It varies from year to year, but generally between 40% and 60% of our students in residence are international students.
 Nationality is not a factor in our admission decisions, just the strength of the overall application.

 There are two types of fees to attend the University of Arizona: tuition and registration fees.
 Additional costs to take into consideration are health insurance and living expenses.
 For more information on tuition costs, please reference the Bursar's Office Web page and the UA Graduate College Estimated Student Budget.
 There is also information on the Finance Department website Funding Your Education page.

 What funding options are available?

 Assistantship stipends are awarded to applicants on a competitive basis.
-Stipend amounts average just over $21,000 per year (based on 2014-15 academic year) and waive tuition and registration fees.
-Students are responsible for approximately $550 per semester of miscellaneous University fees.
+Stipend amounts average just over $27,500 per year (based on 2018-19 academic year) and waive tuition and registration fees.
+Students are responsible for approximately $650 per semester of miscellaneous University fees.
 There is an additional fee for process visas for international students.